lagotto/lagotto.github.io/docs/installation.md

 ```

 ## Automated Installation
 This is the recommended way to install Lagotto.
-The required applications and libraries will automatically be installed in a self-contained virtual machine running Ubuntu 14.04, using [Vagrant] and [Chef Solo].
+The required applications and libraries will automatically be installed in a self-contained virtual machine running Ubuntu 14.04, using [Vagrant] (at least version 1.7.x) and [Chef Solo].

 The first step is to copy `.env.example` to `.env` and to set all variables - reasonable defaults are provided for many of them.